|Toxics Risk Assessment Methodology

-The potential cancer risk estimates presented on this website have been updated to reflect the new risk assessment methodology finalized by the Office of Environmental Health Hazard Assessment (OEHHA) on March 6, 2015.
-Information on the new OEHHA risk assessment methodology and the public process used to develop them can be found at http://www.oehha.ca.gov/air/hot_spots/hotspots2015.html.
-Use of the new methodology has increased cancer risk estimates, but is not due to increases in ambient concentrations.
+The potential cancer risk estimates presented on this website reflect the risk assessment methodology finalized by the Office of Environmental Health Hazard Assessment (OEHHA) on March 6, 2015.
+Information on the OEHHA risk assessment methodology and the public process used to develop them can be found at http://www.oehha.ca.gov/air/hot_spots/hotspots2015.html.
 Over the last 25 years, toxic emissions and ambient concentrations have declined and California's Air Toxics Program continues to effectively reduce emissions and associated potential health impacts from sources of air toxics.

-The increase in the estimated cancer risk is due to advances in science showing that early-life exposures to cancer-causing air toxics contribute to an increased lifetime risk of developing cancer, or other adverse health effects, compared to exposures that occur in adulthood.
-The new risk assessment methodology addresses this greater sensitivity and incorporates the most recent data on childhood and adult exposure to air toxics.
+The estimated cancer risk is calculated using advances in science showing that early-life exposures to cancer-causing air toxics contribute to an increased lifetime risk of developing cancer, or other adverse health effects, compared to exposures that occur in adulthood.
+The risk assessment methodology addresses this greater sensitivity and incorporates the most recent data on childhood and adult exposure to air toxics.

 The cancer risk estimates on these web pages are intended to place the monitoring results into perspective if they are used for comparison with other cancer risk estimates.
 Cancer risk estimates should not be interpreted as expected rates of disease, but rather as estimates of potential for disease based on current knowledge and a number of assumptions.
 In general, cancer risk estimates are based on the best science available, assumptions of long-term exposure activities and estimated annual concentrations that may, or may not, vary in real time.
 The data on this website are taken from ARB's ambient air monitoring stations located in urban areas of California.
 Localized cancer risk estimates may be higher or lower.
 For example, cancer risk estimates may be lower in rural locations since they are typically less impacted by mobile sources, industrial sources, freight hubs, etc.